jar398/listtools/doc/guide.md

 [here](https://github.com/gnames/gnparser#installation).

+## Semantics

+### Taxon concepts

+Each record of each checklist has an associated "taxon concept" determined by the fields of the record with the checklist as context.

+We may not know much about the taxon concept, and it would be challenging to find out (it would usually require a literature search).
+However, that doesn't prevent us from reasoning about it using information in the checklist.

+### Type specimens

+Each record of each checklist has a name ('scientific' if it includes authority information; 'canonical' if not), and the name has an associated type specimen (or just 'type') under control of the rules of biological nomenclature (again, we may not have any details at hand on the type - that's OK).
+If it's not clear whether two records have the same type or not, information beyond just the name may allow this determination.

+Therefore, each record has an associated type, via its name, in context.

+We know that the type associated with a record falls under the taxon concept associated with that record.

+We generally don't know much about a type - we don't know where it is housed, or who collected it, and so on.
+But that doesn't matter since algorithmically we'll only be concerned with membership of types in taxon concepts:
+ - whether or not any particular type belongs to any given taxon concept (as represented by a record from a checklist),
+ - for each type which taxon concepts contain it,
+ - and for each taxon concept which types it contains.

+### Exemplars

+For each type specimen, we can form the group of records, some in A and some in B, with which the type specimen is associated.
+If the group contains at least one record from each checklist, call the type specimen an "exemplar" with respect to checklists A and B.

+We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set S = E(C) = {e: e is an exemplar in C} for concept C, and similarly T = E(D), then an RCC-5 relationship between concepts induces the same RCC-5 relationship between the exemplar sets.
+The opposite also holds, except in some cases where S = T, in which case contextual information can be used to infer a distinction between C and D [work in progress].

+Exemplars play a role similar to that played by protonyms in the Pyle/Remsen formulation.

 ## The tools

 To learn about a given tool, please supplement what follows with whatever you learn from using the `--help` option, e.g.

     src/clean.py --help

+Some tools operate on arbitrary CSV files, while some assume they're working with Darwin Core files.

 ### find_taxa